Tanu-2525/Machine-Learning/Credit_Score_Classifier/readme.md

 This project aims to classify credit card applications using a random forest classifier.
 The classifier predicts whether an applicant is likely to be approved or rejected based on various features.

 # Dataset
-The dataset used for training and testing the classifier is not included in this repository.
-However, you can use your own dataset or find a suitable dataset from various sources such as Kaggle or UCI Machine Learning Repository.
+The dataset used for training and testing the classifier : https://statso.io/credit-score-classification-case-study/

 # Requirements
 Make sure you have the following dependencies installed: